-- 24.2.5.1 Provide for rural living subdivision, development and use of land where it in a way that maintains or enhances the landscape character and visual amenity values identified in Schedule 24.8 Landscape Character Units. - 24.2.5.2 Ensure that any development or landscape modification occurs in a sympathetic manner in both developed and undeveloped areas, by promoting Promote design-led and innovative patterns of subdivision and development that maintain or enhance the landscape character and visual amenity values of the Wakatipu Basin overall. - 24.2.5.3 Provide for non-residential activities, including restaurants, visitor accommodation, and commercial recreation, and recreation activities while ensuring these are appropriately located and of a scale and intensity that ensures that the amenity, quality and landscape character and visual amenity values of the Precinct are maintained or enhanced is retained. - 24.2.5.4 Implement minimum and average lot size and development standards in conjunction with standards controlling building size, location and external appearance, so that provide for subdivision and development while ensuring the landscape character and visual amenity values of the Precinct, as identified in Schedule 24.8, are not compromised by the cumulative adverse effects of development. - 24.2.5.5 Maintain a defensible edge between areas of rural living in the Precinct and the balance of the Zone. - 24.2.5.6 Retain Encourage the retention and planting of vegetation that contributes to landscape character and visual amenity values of the Precinct, particularly where vegetation is identified as an important element in Schedule 24.8, provided it does not present a high risk of wilding spread.
+- 24.2.5.1 Provide for rural living, subdivision, development and use of land where it maintains or enhances the landscape character and visual amenity values identified in Schedule 24.8 - Landscape Character Units. - 24.2.5.2 Promote design-led and innovative patterns of subdivision and development that maintain or enhance the landscape character and visual amenity values of the Wakatipu Basin overall. - 24.2.5.3 Provide for non-residential activities, including restaurants, visitor accommodation, and commercial recreation activities while ensuring these are appropriately located and of a scale and intensity that ensures that the amenity, quality and character of the Precinct is retained. - 24.2.5.4 Implement minimum and average lot size standards in conjunction with standards controlling building size, location and external appearance, so that the landscape character and visual amenity values of the Precinct, as identified in Schedule 24.8 Landscape Character Units, are not compromised by cumulative adverse effects of development. - 24.2.5.5 Maintain a defensible edge between areas of rural living in the Precinct and the balance of the Zone. - 24.2.5.6 Retain vegetation that contributes to landscape character and visual amenity values of the Precinct, provided it does not present a high risk of wilding spread.